jlleongarcia/jlleongarcia/content/blog/tinker-phyphox.md

 title: "Tinkering with PhyPhox"
 date: 2024-02-27
 draft: false
-summary: Analyzing phone Sensors with PhyPhox and Python
+summary: Analyzing phone Sensors Data with PhyPhox and Python.
 ---

 With **PhyPhox**, you convert your smartphone into a very cool instrument to measure different physical parameters.